 - Do not engage in financial crime or misappropriation — including embezzlement, kiting, float creation, forgery, tax evasion or other improper use of funds, property or other assets.
 Do not help others do these things.

 Investigations, audits and examinations

-- Refer requests for information from external investigators, regulators and auditors to the right people.
+- Refer requests for information from investigators, regulators and auditors to the right people.
 Use the directory on the Code of Conduct website if the request doesn’t identify a specific person.

 - Cooperate fully with investigations, audits, examinations and reviews by BMO, governments, regulators and law enforcement agencies.

 - Do not frustrate, circumvent inquiries or make false or misleading statements.

 - Comply with any notice to preserve records — that is, written requests with instructions to keep records that may be needed for an investigation or legal action.

 - Do not retaliate (or threaten to retaliate) against anyone cooperating with, or giving information to, investigations, audits, examinations or reviews, or allow anyone else to do so.